icecube/icetray-public/dataclasses/resources/docs/faq-common-probs.rst

 RuntimeError: extension class wrapper for base class I3FrameObject has not been created yet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This happens if you import a project that has a wrapped clas that inherits from :class:`I3FrameObject`, but haven't imported :mod:`icecube.icetray`, which contains the code for the :class:`I3FrameObject` wrapper::
+This happens if you import a project that has a wrapped class that inherits from :class:`I3FrameObject`, but haven't imported :mod:`icecube.icetray`, which contains the code for the :class:`I3FrameObject` wrapper::